Kenisur28/ScalaRayTracer/README.md

 # ScalaRayTracer
-A very simple Scala ray tracer.
+A simple ray tracer implemented in Scala